-So, what to do if your pet is suddenly favoring a paw and/or you see bleeding?
+So, what to do if your dog is suddenly favoring a paw or you see bleeding from the nail?

 First, get a good look at the paw—including in between the toes and webbing—to see if it is a cut, foxtail or other foreign object, insect stinger, or (you guessed it) possibly a broken nail.
-When doing so, be sure to look closely at the nail bed, as I have seen cracks and injuries in the nail that were actually hidden underneath the fur line, where the base of the nail goes into the toe.
+When doing so, be sure to look closely at the nail bed.
+There can be cracks and injuries in the dog’s nail that are hidden underneath the fur line, where the base of the nail goes into the toe.

 Whatever the type of nail injury, dogs are very good at keeping the area clean all on their own with licking, and antibiotics are not needed.
 A little licking is OK, and it is what a dog would do “in the wild” to keep it clean.
 With that being said, some of our babies get a little obsessed, and their good intentions can actually make the area more irritated by their constant worrying at it.
 Because of this, you should continue to monitor the area for any signs of redness, increased swelling, cloudy discharge, or increasing discomfort.

-The development of these complications is rare in my experience, but if noted, then an e-collar, pain medications and possibly some antibiotics may be indicated.
+The development of these complications is rare in my experience, but if noted, then an e-collar, pain medications, and possibly some antibiotics may be indicated.
 No matter what kind of damage has occurred to the nail, it will generally regrow normally in all but a few situations.
-Sometimes the nail will regrow with a slight curve or different pigment, but usually returns to its normal appearance over several months—kind of like when us humans lose a nail.
+Sometimes the nail will regrow with a slight curve or different pigment but usually returns to its normal appearance over several months—kind of like when we humans lose a nail.

 As always, it is best to seek veterinary care if you are uncertain about the severity of any injury, but hopefully, this may save you an unnecessary trip to the ER if this happens to your dog during a weekend while you are out having fun.